nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC7 - Add Meeting**

 MSS:
-1. Real estate agent requests to add a meeting based on the meeting’s meeting title and meeting date.
+1. Real estate agent requests to add a meeting based on the meeting’s title and date.
 The real estate agent also specifies the buyer, seller, and property involved in this meeting.
 2. ClientGrid will add the meeting and indicate success.
    Use case ends.

 Extensions:

 * 1a.
-ClientGrid detects an error in the meeting title or meeting date format provided by the real estate agent.
+ClientGrid detects an error in the format of the meeting title, meeting date, buyer phone number, seller phone number, property type, or postal code provided by the real estate agent.

     * 1a1.
 ClientGrid requests for the correct data.